-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Olumiant.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Olumiant.

 Olumiant may increase the risk of developing shingles.
 Please talk to your doctor about the shingles vaccine.

 All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting treatment.